Kwaadpepper/P3-portail-locataire-backend/README.md

 ## Prepare needed services

 Choose between **MariaDB** or **PostgresSql**

+You can install mariadb or postgres using `podman run --name mariadb -e MARIADB_ROOT_PASSWORD=MyPassword -p 3306:3306 -d mariadb:latest` or `podman run --name postgres -e POSTGRES_PASSWORD=MyPassword -p 5432:5432 -d postgres:latest`
+Of course you can use `docker` instead of `podman`

 1. Migration can be launched using ***Flyway*** (Postgres only), to do this use env vars `APP_DB_MIGRATE_ON_START` and `APP_DB_MIGRATION_SCHEMA` -> see `.env.example`
 2. Else look at `resources/sql/migration_1.0.0.mariadb.sql` or `resources/sql/migration_1.0.0.postgres.sql` and run one of these